Quadratic equation

 expresses the solutions in terms of a, b, and c.
 Completing the square is one of several ways for deriving the formula.

 Solutions to problems that can be expressed in terms of quadratic equations were known as early as 2000 BC.

-Because the quadratic equation involves only one unknown, it is called "univariate".
 The quadratic equation contains only powers of $x$ that are non-negative integers, and therefore it is a polynomial equation.
 In particular, it is a second-degree polynomial equation, since the greatest power is two.

 Solving the quadratic equation

-A quadratic equation with real or complex coefficients has two solutions, called roots.
-These two solutions may or may not be distinct, and they may or may not be real.
+A quadratic equation whose coefficients are real numbers can have either zero, one, or two distinct real-valued solutions, also called roots.
+When there is only one distinct root, it can be interpreted as two roots with the same value, called a double root.
+When there are no real roots, the coefficients can be considered as complex numbers with zero imaginary part, and the quadratic equation still has two complex-valued roots, complex conjugates of each-other with a non-zero imaginary part.
+A quadratic equation whose coefficients are arbitrary complex numbers always has two complex-valued roots which may or may not be distinct.

+The solutions of a quadratic equation can be found by several alternative methods.

 Factoring by inspection

 It may be possible to express a quadratic equation ax^{2} + bx + c = 0 as a product (px + q)(rx + s) = 0.
 In some cases, it is possible, by simple inspection, to determine values of p, q, r, and s that make the two forms equivalent to one another.
 If the quadratic equation is written in the second form, then the "Zero Factor Property" states that the quadratic equation is satisfied if px + q = 0 or rx + s = 0.
 Solving these two linear equations provides the roots of the quadratic.

 For most students, factoring by inspection is the first method of solving quadratic equations to which they are exposed.
 If one is given a quadratic equation in the form x^{2} + bx + c = 0, the sought factorization has the form (x + q)(x + s), and one has to find two numbers q and s that add up to b and whose product is c (this is sometimes called "Vieta's rule" and is related to Vieta's formulas).
 As an example, x^{2} + 5x + 6 factors as (x + 3)(x + 2).
 The more general case where a does not equal 1 can require a considerable effort in trial and error guess-and-check, assuming that it can be factored at all by inspection.

 Except for special cases such as where b = 0 or c = 0, factoring by inspection only works for quadratic equations that have rational roots.
 This means that the great majority of quadratic equations that arise in practical applications cannot be solved by factoring by inspection.